 Jesus said, “He who has seen Me has seen the Father.”
 All the old testament folks had never seen the Father.
 They saw mostly a mirror image of their duality manifesting in terms of good and evil, light and dark, but not a unified image of God who doesn’t dwell in duality but in unity – in tune with Himself.

-Hence, Jesus came to renew people’s minds, so that our thoughts flow in tune with God’s thoughts once more.
+Hence, Jesus came to renew people’s minds to see God (our true Self) as Love, so that our thoughts flow in tune with God’s thoughts once more.
 This is the rhythm I believe Rob Bell was referring to in his video “Rhythm“.

 When people begin to see themselves as whole and complete, made in God’s image, they recover their true identity, and they become integrated in every way.
 “By Him (Jesus), all things are held together (or are integrated).”